ctrl-alt-d/TreeCrud/README.md

 A simple Server-Side Blazor CRUD app to deal with hierarchical data.

-Project has a data layer with SQLGraph for R (Retrieve) and classical Rest for CUD (Create Update Delete)
+Project has a data layer with GraphQL for R (Retrieve) and classical Rest for CUD (Create Update Delete)

 The basic functionality is ready: